 Do not allow children or adults outside of your group to intermingle with children under your care or supervision.
-Such individuals should be politely asked to leave but if they persist, remove your group to another area and request assistance from other Voyageurs, if necessary, in order to preserve group safety.
+Such individuals should be politely asked to leave but if they persist, move your group to another area and request assistance from other Voyageurs, if necessary, in order to preserve group safety.

 Informal contact with children and teens may occur outside of our official programs.
 Such contact is discouraged.
-Informal contact may happen by chance in a public area, by telephone or through E-mail.
+Informal contact may happen by chance in a public area, by telephone or through e-mail.
 Should you elect to partake in such contact which is unrelated to the 40 & 8, the parents must fully understand such communication is not part of La Societe's programs.

 Do not indulge in alcoholic beverages when working with children.
 Never approach or work with children when under the influence of alcoholic beverages.
-Never function as a driver or crew member on rolling stock when under the influence of drugs or alcoholic beverages.
+Never function as a driver or crew member on rolling stock when under the influence of alcoholic beverages or prescription drugs that warn against operating motor vehicles while using.
 Do not allow other adults under the influence to approach children in your care.
 Such activity is strictly prohibited.